SPEC Purpose and Process

 Format#

 SPECs are UTF-8 encoded text files using Markdown format and stored in the SPEC repository.
 The SPEC documents are converted to HTML by code in the scientific-python.org repository using Hugo and deployed to https://scientific-python.org/specs/.
-Each SPEC has a corresponding discussion with the same title, where anyone can comment, ask questions, or vote on existing comments.
+Each SPEC has two corresponding discussions: one under SPECS → Ideas, where the SPEC committee discussed its viability, and another under SPECS → Web Comments, where public comments from https://scientific-python.org/specs are stored.

 Implementation#